A tunable population timer in multicellular consortia: Discussion

-Using the approach outlined above, we have identified a domain in the wire space, which we call the buffer region, that allows the wire to store information about the time during which the emitter has been in the ON state.
-This represents an extra level of information, beyond the current state of the emitter, that is stored directly on the wire, operating as a timer.
 Our theoretical and computational results show that this biological function is robust not only to the specific values of the relative frequencies of the three strains for which the system can behave as a timer, but also in its response to repetitive stimulation pulses.
 In particular, our characterization of the consortium response to a periodic train of pulses revealed that the signal is filtered out only for large enough duty cycles, and when the relative frequency of emitters is large enough in comparison with that of sink cells.
 In the rest of the parameter space, the consortium performs robustly as a multicellular timer, which can be easily tuned by varying the relative frequencies of the three strains, thereby moving freely across wire space.
+We note that such tuning is strongly enabled by the existence of the sink strain, which provides a well-controlled way of degrading bbit.
+Thus, even if that molecule is not fully stable, it is useful to have the sink strain as an element of the multicellular circuit.

-Our model is based on several simplifying assumptions, including that the input signal is directly transduced into bbit production by the emitter strain, and that bbit is directly converted into output by the receptor strain.
-These assumptions are not limiting, since our model can be considered a starting point for models of increasing complexity and richness.
+Our model is based on several simplifying assumptions, including (i) that the input signal is instantaneously transduced into bbit production by the emitter strain with no intermediate steps, (ii) that bbit is directly transduced into output by the receptor strain, and (iii) that the biochemical reactions are instantaneous.
+These assumptions are not limiting, since our model can be considered a starting point for models of increasing complexity and richness (although large enough delays in the production and degradation of the inducer, for instance, could substantially change the behavior of the system).
 In that way, our model sets lower bounds for the wire to work properly.
 Specifically, if our model predicts that a wire will not have a digital or buffer region, increasing the descriptive capability of the model by adding more complexity will not fix that issue.
 On the other hand, if the model claims that either digital or buffer regions exist, a more descriptive model could be used to improve that prediction quantitatively, but the results would not change qualitatively.